 It attracts up to 100,000 global guests

-While small compared to the numbers of Toronto, Rio, or Sydney, Reykjavik Pride is world-renowned and big of heart.
-With over six days of celebration, there’ll be lots to keep you busy, including a converging of queers on Day 5 of our tour at the Blue Lagoon.
+While small compared to the Toronto, Rio, or Sydney, Reykjavik Pride is world-renowned and big of heart.
+Over six days of celebration are filled with events, including a converging of queers on our day at The Blue Lagoon.

 It, too, had political roots.

-Like many of today’s biggest pride parties, today’s squeals of celebration began with shouts of protest: in 1993, gays and lesbians converged in the city centre to demand their civil rights.
-The first actual parade, in 1999, drew an unassuming 15,000 people.
+Like many of today’s biggest pride parties, Iceland’s squeals of celebration began with shouts of protest.
+In 1993 (barely thirty years ago), gays and lesbians converged in the city centre to demand their civil rights.
+The first actual parade, in 1999, drew a modest 15,000 people.
 But here we are now!

-The pinkwashing of pride has become an issue around the world.
-Meanwhile, in Reykjavik, corporate logos remain banned from the march itself.
-This allows the focus to stay on what matters.
+Thanks to corporate sponsorships, pinkwashing is a notorious part of pride around the world.
+In Reykjavik, logos remain banned from the march itself.
+In turn, the focus remains on what matters.

 It’s about the fight.
 AND the celebration.

-With such broad support from the general population, and by skipping corporate sponsorship, Reykjavik Pride may be the purest celebration of the human spirit you ever partake in (if you know of others – let us know in the comments below).
+With such broad support from the general population (and by skipping corporate sponsorship) Reykjavik is one of the purest celebrations of human spirit you’ll ever partake in.